QubesOS/qubes-doc/services/qrexec3.md

 be fatal to Qubes security.
 On the other hand, this mechanism allows to delegate processing of untrusted input to less privileged (or throwaway) AppVMs, thus wise usage of it increases security.

+### Extra keywords available in Qubes 4.0 and later

+**This section is about not yet released version, some details may change**

+In Qubes 4.0, target VM can be specified also as `$dispvm:DISP_VM`, which is very similar to `$dispvm` but force using particular VM (`DISP_VM`) as a base VM to be started as Disposable VM.
+For example:

+    anon-whonix $dispvm:anon-whonix-dvm allow

+Adding such policy itself will not force usage of this particular `DISP_VM` - it will only allow it when specified by the caller.
+But `$dispvm:DISP_VM` can also be used as target in request redirection, so _it is possible_ to force particular `DISP_VM` usage, when caller didn't specified it:

+    anon-whonix $dispvm allow,target=$dispvm:anon-whonix-dvm

+Note that without redirection, this rule would allow using default Disposable VM (`default_dispvm` VM property, which itself defaults to global `default_dispvm` property).
+Also note that the request will be allowed (`allow` action) even if there is no second rule allowing calls to `$dispvm:anon-whonix-dvm`, or even if there is a rule explicitly denying it.
+This is because the redirection happen _after_ considering the action.

 ### Service argument in policy